cjwebb22/Four-in-a-Row/README.md

 # Four in a Row

 ### Description:
-This is a four in a row command line game.
+This is a four-in-a-row command line game.
 This idea was from an optional assignment for FIT1045 at Monash.
 Essentially, the assignment was to make a command line four-in-a-row game.
 I completely redid the code after learning about classes.
 Then I added a solo game using an AI player that used a minimax algorithm.

 ### Setup:
 You need python > 3.5 to run this script.